littlefish12345/TPWL/README.md

 New features

+beta 0.17 Fix some bugs.

-v0.15 Make two libs together.
+beta 0.15 Make two libs together.

-v0.12 Add comments.Remove some useless codes.
+beta 0.12 Add comments.Remove some useless codes.

-v0.11 Fix some bugs.
+beta 0.11 Fix some bugs.

-v0.1 Add encryption when you send a pack.
+beta 0.1 Add encryption when you send a pack.